 How To Store Red Wine Vinegar

 Let it remain in a dark and cool place.
 It’s the best way to store red wine vinegar.
 Maybe your bottle of vinegar is tinted.
-Even that should be kept in the same way.
+Even that should be kept the same way.

 Are you wondering whether to keep it in the fridge?

 Nope!
 There is no need to refrigerate it even after opening the bottle.

 Vinegar has self-preserving properties.
 It has a low pH and more acid content.
 Pathogenic bacteria do not have any scope of surviving in vinegar.

 The best part is it does not have any special requirements for storage.

 How Long Red Wine Vinegar Lasts

 Don’t get baffled when people say that red wine vinegar has an indefinite shelf life and also see a best-before date on its bottle.
 The date indicates that it will be fresh and at its best quality until that time.

 Of course, it is only an estimate, and you can enjoy the flavor of your vinegar for several months or years, even after that date.